GabrielRF/Video2Telegram/README.md

 `EXTENSION`: The extension of the file that should be sent.
 Usually `mp4` is the case.

 `DESTINATION`: To whom the message will be sent.

+`SPEEDX`: 1 means the gif speed will be the same as the video speed.
+2 means to double the speed.

+`RESIZE`: To change the video size.
+It's recommended to make it smaller so the upload gets faster.

+`FPS`: How many frames per second the gif will have.

 `volumes`: The same folder used on `FOLDER`:Some folder that exists on the container.
 Suggested: `/mnt`